Biography of Michael Martin

 His service included deployment ashore and afloat and also a voluntary peacekeeping tour of duty as a member of the United Nations Interim Force in Lebanon.
 In 1989 Michael Martin played a leading role in the efforts to attain the right of association for serving members of Ireland's Army, Navy and Air Corps.
 During the lengthy negotiations that eventually followed with representatives of the government, he was the lead negotiator and strategist.

-When legislation and regulations were finally enacted he was the first in the history of the state to be elected to the position of General Secretary of the newly formed statutory representative body for members of the Irish armed forces.
+When legislation and regulations were finally enacted he was the first in the history of the Irish State to be elected to the position of General Secretary of the newly formed statutory representative body for members of the Irish armed forces.
 In the course of this career meetings would have taken place at the highest level of Government.
+His book, published this year entitled 'Breaking Ranks, the shaping of civil-military relations in Ireland' details the emergence of these representative bodies.

 Having retired from the Navy Michael Martin set up and still operates a historical guided walking tour of the town of Cobh